Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Introduction

+In general, the PIR may be a quite complex object; however, if $\beta$ is real-valued and one-dimensional, we can describe it by solving the following optimization problems:

+If the PIR is indeed an interval, the interval from the minimum to the maximum $\beta$-value equals it; otherwise, it is conservative.

-\paragraph{Step 4 -- Uncertainty Quantification} Constructing confidence intervals in partially identified sensitivity analysis is more subtle than in the point identified case as there exist two notions of coverage: (1) the true parameter contained in the PIR is covered with high probability, (2) the entire PIR is covered with high probability.
+\item \textbf{Solving the Optimization Problem} As both the objective and the constraints in~\eqref{eq:pir-minmax} depend on $\PR_V$, from which we have $n$ samples, this is an instance of stochastic optimization or stochastic programming \citep{shapiro2009}.
+A natural, plug-in estimator of the optimal values of this problem can be obtained by solving where $\hat{\theta}$ is an estimator of $\theta$ based on the observed data. \item \textbf{Uncertainty Quantification} Constructing confidence intervals in partially identified sensitivity analysis is subtle as there exist two notions of coverage: (1) the true value of $\beta$ or (2) the PIR is covered with high probability.
 Under either paradigm, uncertainty quantification is a challenging task and few articles address it.
-We use bootstrapping to construct confidence intervals, where we replace $\hat{\theta}$ with the bootstrap distribution $\hathat{\theta}$ in \eqref{eq:pir-minmax-plugin}; this approach is easy to implement and performs well in simulations.
-More details on uncertainty quantification can be found in the discussion in Section \ref{sec:inference}.
+We use bootstrapping to construct confidence intervals, where we replace $\hat{\theta}$ with the bootstrap distribution $\hathat{\theta}$ in \eqref{eq:pir-minmax-plugin}. \end{enumerate}